natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Gladiator%20Mk%20I%20(China).md

 * Not the best climber
 * Bleeds speed in turns, especially when using flaps
 * In Simulator mode, upper wing blocks a significant amount of the forward view
+* Extremely weak roll, combined with the lack of rudder authority leads to extreme difficulty aiming

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the aircraft in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->